Pirate Hook Ring Toss

 - paper and pencil (optional)

-- Observe and record the student’s gross motor skills during the activity.
+- Observe and record the children’s gross motor skills during the activity.
 Were they able to throw the rings underhand?
-Do not assess the student on how many points they scored, but rather on their throwing technique.
+Do not assess the children on how many points they scored, but rather on their throwing technique.

 Click on the course icon for enrollment information.